kisdanta/STS_Angular_coding_conventions/angular/README.md

 >
 >Why?
 One component per file avoids hidden bugs that often arise when combining components in a file where they may share variables, create unwanted closures, or unwanted coupling with dependencies.
 >
 >Why?
-A single component can be the default export for its file which facilitates lazy loading with the router.W
+A single component can be the default export for its file which facilitates lazy loading with the router.
 ### Example:
     ✅ Good
     // student.model.ts